wiryls/ExperimentOnPersistence/README.md

 +---------------------------------------------------------------+
 ```

- - The pointer field is forced to be 8 bytes.
- - The size of a sequence is limited to 4 bytes.
-It costs 64 GB memory if full.
-It's enough in most cases.
- - The capacity of a sequence is compressed to be 1 byte.
-It only stores an index.
-The actual capacity is the n-th number in the Fibonacci series.
- - The tag is fixed at the first byte of all nodes whatever type.
-In this way, we can use `nil.tag` to access node tag because  tag is their **common initial sequence**.
  - We can make sure struct members won't rearrange.
 As it is **standard layout**.
+ - The `tag` is fixed at the first byte of all nodes whatever type.
+In this way, we can use `nil.tag` to access node tag because  `tag` is in their **common initial sequence**.
+ - The capacity of a sequence is compressed to be 1 byte.
+It only stores an `index`.
+The actual capacity is the n-th number in **the Fibonacci series**.
+ - The size of a sequence is limited to 4 bytes.
+It will cost 64 GB memory when full.
+So it's enough in most cases.
+ - The pointer field is forced to be 8 bytes.

+In this way, we can keep size of `Node` always 16 bytes.

 ### Generic Programming